uNetworking/uWebSockets/README.md

 ### Native developers
 #### Dependencies
-First of all you need install the required dependencies.
+First of all you need to install the required dependencies.
 On Unix systems this is typically done via package managers, like [homebrew](http://brew.sh) in the case of OS X or `dnf` in the case of Fedora Linux.
 On Windows you need to search the web for pre-compiled binaries or simply compile the dependencies yourself.

 * libuv 1.x
 * OpenSSL 1.0.x